TyroByte968/VFX-Graph-Examples/README.md

 # VFX-Graph-Examples
-A collection of VFX Graph effects for mine and anyone's use.
+A collection of VFX Graph effects personal/commercial use.